10 Best Moisture Wicking Socks Reviewed & Compared

 Causes of Sweaty Feet

 The materials used in the socks worn plays a major role in whether or not they cause sweaty feet.
 Less breathable and thicker materials don’t allow for air to circulate through.
-As a result, the feet become warm and then hot, and thus being to perspire.
-Then add physical activity in the mix and overheating and sweating of theft is bound to occur.
+As a result, the feet become warm and then hot and thus being to perspire.
+Then add physical activity in the mix and overheating and sweating is bound to occur.

 About three percent suffer from excessive sweating, or hyperhidrosis, which is the culprit for many who experience overly sweaty and stinky feet.
-Sweaty feet can be caused by warm weather, fever, illness, nervousness, and genetics.
+Sweaty feet may also be caused by warm weather, fever, illness, nervousness, and genetics

-A: The socks should be made of breathable materials, so avoid cotton, spandex and nylon options.
+The socks should be made of breathable materials, so avoid cotton, spandex and nylon options.
 Instead look for thin options with mesh ventilation.
 Some people's feet do get sweatier than others, but with the right socks and some common sense such as changing your socks once or twice throughout the day should help with this common issue.

-A: Moisture wicking is the process to removing moisture from the the inside of the sock where the skin is, absorbing into the material and out to release, wick away and keep the feet dry.
+Moisture wicking is the process to removing moisture from the the inside of the sock where the skin is, absorbing into the material and out to release, wick away and keep the feet dry.
 By using materials that are breathable, these socks move moisture from next to your skin to the outer layer of the sock where it can contact the air and dry from evaporation.

-A: Consult the packaging or website of the company to get full details about care.
+Consult the packaging that comes with your socks or the company website to get full details about care.
 Most socks are machine washable, although some are recommended to be hand washed.
-Some may shrink in the dryer, so it’s best to leave out to dry.
+Some socks may shrink in the dryer, so it’s best to leave them out to air dry.